 What is your occupation?

-What steps did you take to become a communications strategist at the U of A?
+What steps did you take to become a Research Assistant with the Government of Alberta?

 How did your English degree help you get to where you are today?

 CUE’s English courses were the foundation of my educational experience at Concordia.
 Pursuing English meant that I was constantly challenged to improve many of the skills that are valuable in a knowledge economy: critical thinking, research capacity, creativity, and verbal and written communication skills.
 Post-secondary degrees are extremely valuable to employers, especially when students can also demonstrate meaningful work experience and involvement in their community.

 If I could impart any advice to current and future CUE students, it would be to take risks and jump into everything head first.
 Your time at university is an amazing opportunity to experience failure, rebuild and recreate yourself, discover your own limitations, and uncover what you’re really passionate about.
 You will thank yourself for this later!